Test in production without watermarks.

 Via NuGet Package Manager: Search for IronXL in the NuGet Packages Manager and install it.

-Using Package Manager Console: Run the command Install-Package IronXL.Excel in the Package Manager Console in Visual Studio.
+Using Package Manager Console: Run the command Install-Package IronXL.Excel

 IronXL empowers C# developers with the ability to interact with Excel files efficiently.
 This section will delve into the various operations you can perform with IronXL, providing detailed guidance and code examples.

 Creating a new Excel file is a common task in data manipulation and reporting.
-With IronXL, you can effortlessly create Excel file with a few lines of code, add worksheets, and populate them with data.
+With IronXL, you can effortlessly create Excel files with a few lines of code, add worksheets, and populate them with data.

 The following code shows how we can create an Excel file using IronXL: